Configure AD (Active Directory) Polices

 Define Group Policy and Priority

-Once you have chosen the domain to bind, you can now view all groups discovered by the roaming clients.
-In order for a group to be discovered, a user that is part of that group will need to have logged into a roaming client at least once.
-Choose all groups you wish to base polices on and add to the right side of the column.
-Here you can set a policy for any selected group.
-In addition to setting policy, you can choose the order or priority of groups and policy that will be decided should a user be a member of more than one group with different policies.
-1 is considered the highest priority.
+Once you have chosen the domain to bind, you can view all groups discovered by the roaming clients.
+For a group to be discovered, a user who is part of that group must have logged into a roaming client at least once.
+Choose all groups you wish to base policies on and add them to the right side of the column.
+Here, you can set a policy for any selected group.

 Notes